kuanglab/GraphTucker/README.md

 # GraphTucker

-This work is currently under review.
+This work is currently under review[^1].

 # An example of running GraphTucker on a mouse embryo Stereo-seq dataset and visualizing the resulting components

-This repository provides code we used to run GraphTucker on a MOSTA Stereo-seq mouse embryo (day 9.5) dataset<sup>1</sup> to obtain an imputed spatial gene expression tensor in Tucker form, and visualize the resulting spatial components.
+This repository provides code we used to run GraphTucker on a MOSTA Stereo-seq mouse embryo (day 9.5) dataset[^2] to obtain an imputed spatial gene expression tensor in Tucker form, and visualize the resulting spatial components.
 Please review the system and add-on requirements below.

 ![Figure 1](./figure1.png)